stevencombs/retrocombs.github.io/plus4/plus4.md

 ## Links to Episodes

 Below is a link to each blog post in the series.
-All Amazon links are affialiate links.
+All Amazon links are affiliate links.
 Thanks for supporting the blog and the YouTube channel!

 Each blog post contains the companion YouTube video and most include links to items or sites.
 This page captures a collection of all links mentioned.